 Our Upper Division students visit their elective classes on a weekly basis.
-The Upper Division Elective Classes are: Art, Band, Drama, WSPC News Program, Wheel, and Yearbook.
-All of the elective classes are full year with the exception of wheel which rotates on a quarterly basis.
+The Upper Division Elective Classes are Art, Band, Musical Theater, Wheel, and Yearbook.
+All of the elective classes are full year with the exception of the wheel which rotates on a quarterly basis.

 This class is for students that have indicated a true commitment to the spacial arts and work independently on projects of a larger scale with a more intense focus.
 Three dimensional, pieces like scenery for plays and the giant Christmas cards that decorate the exterior of our campus during the holidays are a few examples of the magnitude of their work.
 They also create a personal portfolio that can be added to and presented for evaluation to high schools that require performance pieces for acceptance into an Art program.

 Band students are taught the care and techniques required to be a skillful musician.
 The curriculum starts students with a basic method book in beginning band and progresses with tunes in various generes, worship songs and standard band literature.
 Studies in music theory and composition are also part of the curriculum.
 Several performance outlets in our community teach students to use music to encourage others and worship God.